-We’ve all seen the cool glamour of poker players in the movies and thought, well what’s so hard about sitting back, sipping a drink, locking your opponent in a steely gaze and flicking some chips?
+We’ve all seen the cool glamour of poker players in the movies.
+You probably thought: well what’s so hard about sitting back, sipping a drink, locking your opponent in a steely gaze and flicking some chips?
 That’s where poker beginners start to go wrong.

-As well as knowing the rules, there are at least five classic rookie poker mistakes that can expose any player as a beginner at the table.
+Here are at least five classic poker rookie mistakes that can expose any player as a beginner at the table.
 Once you’ve stopped making these mistakes, play with a Party Poker bonus code for some extra cash.

-You might think that it looks weak to fold a hand, but on the contrary, it shows that you’re realistic about your chances of completing that hand and that you’re taking the game seriously.
+You might think that it looks weak to fold a hand.
+On the contrary, it shows that you’re realistic about your chances of completing that hand and that you’re taking the game seriously.
 This problem comes from totally overvaluing the value of your hand by thinking that any high card is bound to secure you a win.

-You might have a King or a Queen up your sleeve and be tempted to go all in, but suited connectors can give you a much better chance of success, so don’t be afraid to sit a round out.
+You might have a King or a Queen up your sleeve and be tempted to go all-in.
+Yet suited connectors can give you a much better chance of success, so don’t be afraid to sit a round out.

 Beginners are prone to looking at their hand and folding unless they see an unbeatable combination of cards before even putting any chips in because they’re so terrified of losing.

-This is one way of making sure you don’t lose all your money and it’s also a way of making sure you never learn how to play.
+This is one way of making sure you don’t lose all your money.
+It’s also a way of making sure you never learn how to play.
 Although a strong hand can help, the best players can beat any other player at the table with the lowest cards in the deck using the power of their bluff.

 The biggest problem with this mistake, however, is that if you only play when you have strong hands, the other players will always fold when you play, which prevents you from taking advantage of the value of your cards.
 This is classic rookie mistake number four.